Coronavirus Update:What patients and families need to know

 Minority Senior Scholarship Program

-Provider diversity is one important method of addressing racial and ethnic child health disparities, enhancing cultural competency of all providers, and driving institutional and academic excellence.
-Nationally the races and ethnicities of US children is more diverse than the pediatricians who provide their care and the difference is anticipate to grow more discordant.
-The difference is even more marked when considering the academic pediatricians who often are leaders in research, advocacy, public policy, education, quality improvement, patient safety, and healthcare administration.
+Provider diversity is one important method of addressing racial and ethnic child health disparities, enhancing cultural sensitivity of all providers and driving institutional and academic excellence.
+Nationally the races and ethnicities of U.S. children is more diverse than the pediatricians who provide their care and the difference is anticipate to grow more discordant.
+The difference is even more marked when considering the academic pediatricians who often are leaders in research, advocacy, public policy, education, quality improvement, patient safety and health care administration.

-Children’s National is uniquely situated to provide this perspective given its status as a quarternary care free standing children’s hospital serving Washington, DC, Northern Virginia, Maryland, areas of West Virginia, and many international patients.
+Children’s National Hospital is uniquely situated to provide this perspective given its status as a quaternary care free standing children’s hospital serving Washington, D.C., Northern Virginia, Maryland, areas of West Virginia and many international patients.
 We serve a large, extremely diverse population and have significant community engagement through which to teach our trainees and contribute to child health.

 Applicants must meet the following criteria to be considered:

 - From a racial or ethnic minority underrepresented in medicine (URM) including African American/Black, Asian (of Filipino, Hmong or Vietnamese descent only), Hispanic/Latinx, Native American/Alaskan Native or Native Hawaiian/Other Pacific Islander.